-- 6 In the File Name field, accept the default path and file name or modify the path and file name. - 7 Click OK. - 8 In the report window, click Print to print the report to a file.
+- NOTE If you modify the default path, the subdirectory specified must exist on the designated disk. - In the File Name field, accept the default path and file name or modify the path and file name. - 7 Click OK. - 8 In the report window, click Print to print the report to a file.